Impressive Views, Endless Activities

 Vancouver in 3 DaysThree days is barely enough time to get to know any major destination.
 But AAA travel editors suggest these activities to make the most of your trip to Vancouver.

-Day 1: MorningKick off your tour of Vancouver at the Vancouver Lookout at Harbour Centre Tower .
-A glass elevator zips to the top of this 167-metre-tall (553-ft.) building, where 360-degree views of the skyline, the North Shore Mountains, English Bay, Coal Harbour and Stanley Park will take your breath away.
+Day 1: MorningKick off your first day of vacation at the Vancouver Lookout at Harbour Centre Tower (555 W. Hastings St.).
+A glass elevator zips to the top of this 168-metre-tall (553-ft.) building, where 360-degree views of the skyline, the North Shore mountains, English Bay, Coal Harbour and Stanley Park will take your breath away.
+Your admission ticket is valid all day, so plan to return at dusk to see the city twinkling with lights.

 Day 1: Afternoon